a-thousand-channels/a-thousand-channels/content/index_en.md

 <div class="block large">

-A 1000 channels is a software project.
+*A 1000 channels* is a software project.
 Since September 2021 we have been developing a queer mapping platform with which queer narratives can be visualised and published on a map in an easily accessible way.

 The diverse social and political activities of queer people are mostly fleeting, temporary and not a natural part of the public image of a city.<br>
-With A 1000 channels, we are developing a platform that offers queer actors, groups and projects a way to report on these spaces and events and make them visible.
+With *A 1000 channels*, we are developing a platform that offers queer actors, groups and projects a way to report on these spaces and events and make them visible.

 </div>
 <div class="block">